Solange Magnano

-Solange Magnano (2 December 1971 – November 29, 2009) was an Argentine model and beauty queen.
+Solange Magnano (2 December 1971 – November 29, 2009) was an Argentine model and beauty pageant titleholder who was crowned Miss Argentina 1994 and represented her country at Miss Universe 1994.

 Life

 Magnano was born in Córdoba, Argentina.
 She won the Miss Argentina crown in 1994 and later created her own modeling agency.

 Death

-On November 29, 2009, she died of a pulmonary embolism due to complications following a cosmetic gluteoplasty she had undergone in Buenos Aires.
+On November 29, 2009, three days before her birthday, she died of a pulmonary embolism due to complications following a cosmetic gluteoplasty she had undergone in Buenos Aires.

 Personal life

 She was married and was the mother of twin brothers born in 2001, named Bruno and Lautaro.